Seven stages of grief for Palestinian expats in UAE

 Picking up the pieces of memories of a home they have never visited, some of them are processing what is unfolding in their own way.
 Some by keeping their traditions alive, others by ensuring that Palestine resides in the hearts of the next generation.

-Khaleej Times to spoke to Palestinian expats who, with their narratives, paint seven stages of grief.
+Khaleej Times spoke to Palestinian expats who, with their narratives, paint seven stages of grief.

 When Dalia Alqadhi first heard about the air strikes in Gaza, she was overcome with a wave of emotions: from being dazed at the turn of events, followed by a sense of exhaustion, to finally a feeling of ‘almost defeated’.